top of page

 Nadine Duguay-Lemay

-• Mar 30
+• Mar 30, 2025

 • 3 min read

-I let those words sink in.
+I let those words sit with me for a while.

-And you know what?
-Mel Robbins was right.
-By adding this passion project to my life, I invited creativity, joy, and fun back in.
-Yes, it’s work — but it’s the kind that fills you up, not burns you out.
+By adding this passion project to my life, I invited creativity, joy, and pleasure back in.
+Yes, it’s work — but it’s the kind of work that nourishes, that uplifts, that feels good.

 We often think the solution is to subtract.
 But sometimes, the most healing thing we can do is add — something meaningful, something that fills our cup.